Finerenone Shown To Benefit Heart and Lower Type 2 Diabetes Risk

 “There is clearly a detrimental relationship between heart failure and diabetes that has a huge and harmful impact on symptoms and outcomes in patients,” McMurray said.

-Learn more about finerenone and its potential benefits here:
+Learn more about treatments for kidney and heart health here: